choderalab/software-development/PYTHON_CODING.md

             raise TypeError('got unexpected keyword arguments {}'.format(kwargs))
         return decoration + separator + decorated + separator + decoration
 ```
-   But it is usually more readable to just use keyword arguments (and does not break the autocompletion feature).
+   But it is usually more readable to just use keyword arguments (plus it does not break autocompletion).
    ```python
 def decorate_str(decorated, separator='_', decoration_string=''):
         return decoration_string + separator + decorated + separator + decoration_string
 ```

-## Know the basic OOP design principles
+## Know the basics of OOP design
-The main goal of object-oriented programming (OOP) design is to provide guidelines to write **code that is fast to change without breaking backwards compatibility**.
-In science, breaking backwards compatibility often means impeding easy reproducibility.
+The main goal of object-oriented programming (OOP) design is to provide guidelines to write **code that is fast to change, and changable without breaking backward compatibility**.
+In science, **breaking backward compatibility often means impeding easy reproducibility**.
 While this is especially important if you are writing a Python tool that other people will use, consider that you are the first user of your code, and learning about this principles (and when _not_ to apply them) can speed you up considerably.
 There is a [separate article]() with practical advices on Python library/tool-making.